 I can do this too, even though I’m a girl.
 As she climbed, she felt invincible; she felt the world turn.
 The red and white cow candy cane like rope ripped at her flesh even though it was soft and worn.
 Her feet slipped out of her sandals and scraped the side of the tree.
 Her body felt twisted and stretched.
 She imagined the dinosaur she dreamed about chasing her down the path between their house and grandmas didn’t catch her because she got up the tree so fast.
 It stopped short, stared, huffed, then ran away.
 I can do anything, evade dinosaurs, and save the world.

-She climbed back down as swiftly as she went up and declared, “I’m going to grandmas to visit.”
+She climbed back down as swiftly as she went up.
+“I’m going to grandmas to visit.”
 She took off running fast.
 A mad race to get to the good food.

 “Can I pick some rhubarb?”
 Ivy asked huffing when she rushed in the door that was always open.